John Stewart, Photographer.

 In the winter of 1856-7 John Stewart was in England and Smith &

 Elder had a problem.
 This was a year after Charlotte Bronte's death and Elizabeth Gaskell was writing a biography which was to be published by them.
-She wanted the 'Richmond Portrait' of Charlotte copied as a photograph so an engraving could be made for the frontispiece.
-Originally, Charlotte's widower, Arthur Nicholls refused permission but later relented under relented under pressure from Gaskell's friend, the overbearing Sir James Kay-Shuttleworth.
+She wanted the 'Richmond Portrait' of Charlotte copied as a photograph so that an engraving could be made for the frontispiece.
+Originally, Charlotte's widower, Arthur Nicholls refused permission but later relented under pressure from Gaskell's friend, the overbearing Sir James Kay-Shuttleworth.
 Gaskell was going to commission a Manchester photographer to do this but it seems Mr Nicholls didn't trust her.
-Instead, Nicholls arranged (through Smith, Elder & Co.) for John Stewart to carry out In a letter (early Nov 1856) to George Smith, Elizabeth Gaskell writes:
+Instead, Nicholls arranged (through Smith, Elder & Co.) for John Stewart to carry out the work.
+In a letter (early Nov 1856) to George Smith, Elizabeth Gaskell writes: